Postdoctoral Researchers & Junior Faculty

 Hyeyoung ShinHyeyoung Shin is a research associate working with Dr. John Dovidio.
 She received her Ph.D. in social psychology and a B.A. magna cum laude in psychology from the University of Maryland College Park and a M.A. in psychology from New York University.
 She also worked at the Child & Family Research, NICHD as a data analyst.
 She has been conducting research on what makes people have prejudice toward certain social groups or categories and the different processes that underlie these biases across cultures.
 Her works examined cultural differences in targets of prejudice, the role of realistic competition in prejudice, associations between individual/group-orientation and intergroup hierarchy beliefs, particularly between individual- and group-oriented cultures.

 Jillian Banfield · Dalhousie University (Canada) · Website

 Paula Brochu · Nova Southeastern University · Website

 Kerra Bui Partney

-Agata Gluszek · Organizational Design and Development Associates.
-Website
+Agata Gluszek · Organizational Performance Group · Website

-Anna Newheiser · University of Exeter, England.
-Website
+Anna Newheiser · University at Albany, SUNY · Website

-Jojanneke van der Toorn · Leiden University.
-Website
+Jojanneke van der Toorn · Leiden University (The Netherlands) · Website